May 5, 2026

 Her family, unsure of how to navigate the situation or where to turn, made a brave decision: they sought help to protect her.
 And in that moment, Lucía’s voice—once quiet—became the beginning of something powerful.

-When Lucía arrived at the Andahuaylas Hope Center, the impact of what she had experienced was visible.
+When Lucía arrived at the Andahuaylas Hope Center, the impact of the abuse she had experienced was visible.
 She struggled with anxiety, difficulty sleeping, and emotional distress that affected her everyday life.
 What she needed was not just immediate intervention, but consistent, specialized care that could support her healing over time.

 At Kids Alive, this is where justice advocacy begins: not only by responding to harm, but by ensuring that every child is protected in a way that preserves their dignity and supports their long-term healing.

-A multidisciplinary team came alongside Lucía and her family, providing legal advocacy, psychological care, and social support.
+A Kids Alive multidisciplinary team came alongside Lucía and her family, providing legal advocacy, psychological care, and social support.
 Every decision was made with careful intention: to protect her from further harm, to prevent re-traumatization, and to create a space where she could feel safe enough to be heard and believed.

 As her case continued through the legal system, Lucía began consistent therapeutic support focused on helping her process what she had experienced and rebuild a sense of safety within herself.